Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Jasminex Holding B.V.
 (Netherlands – EU HoldCo)

-→ Jasminex Thailand Holding Co., Ltd.
+→ Jasminex Thai Holding Co., Ltd.

-→ Cluster SPVs
+→ Cluster-Module SPVs

 This structure supports: